anyscale/madewithml.github.io/docs/courses/foundations/linear-regression.md

 b += -LEARNING_RATE * db
 ```

-!!! note
-    The learning rate $\alpha$ is a way to control how much we update the weights by.
+> The learning rate $\alpha$ is a way to control how much we update the weights by.
 If we choose a small learning rate, it may take a long time for our model to train.
 However, if we choose a large learning rate, we may overshoot and our training will never converge.
 The specific learning rate depends on our data and the type of models we use but it's typically good to explore in the range of $[1e^{-8}, 1e^{-1}]$.
 We'll explore learning rate update strategies in later lessons.

 ### Training